mahdi8p2gi/E-commerce/README.md

 npm start
 ```

-Frontend runs on `http://localhost:3000` by default.
+Runs on `http://localhost:3000` by default.

 ---